View Table of Contents

 Diet is an important consideration for those with impaired kidney function.
 Consultation with a dietician may be helpful to understand what foods may or may not be appropriate.

-Since the kidneys cannot easily remove excess water, salt, or potassium, these may need to be consumed in limited quantities.
-Foods high in potassium include bananas, apricots, and salt substitutes.
+In this state of impaired kidney function, the kidneys cannot easily remove excess water, salt, or potassium from the blood, so foods high in potassium salt substitutes may need to be consumed in limited quantities.
+Examples of potassium rich foods include:

 Phosphorus is a forgotten chemical that is associated with calcium metabolism and may be elevated in the body in kidney failure.
 Too much phosphorus can leech calcium from the bones and cause osteoporosis and fractures.
-Foods with high phosphorus content include milk, cheese, nuts, and cola drinks.
+Examples of foods and beverages high in phosphorus include: